 Insertion and Removal of an IUD

-An IUD is inserted by your doctor in the office and will only take a few minutes.
-During the procedure, you may experience side effects like discomfort, cramping, or dizziness.
+An IUD is inserted by Dr. Quist during a brief appointment at our office in Fort Worth and will only take a few minutes.
+During the procedure, you may experience mild side effects like discomfort, cramping, or dizziness.
 We recommend an over-the-counter painkiller before the procedure and/or may use a local anesthetic during the procedure to ease pain.
 The T-shaped IUD is left in the uterus, leaving 2 small strings outside the cervix for later removal.
 Your partner should not be able to feel the strings during intimate activity.

 A follow up appointment may be scheduled after the procedure to be sure the IUD is still in place.
-Your IUD will be removed when your IUD has reached its expiration date, if you have a medical problem, or if you plan to become pregnant.
-It can be removed during a short procedure in the office with minimal discomfort.
+Your IUD will be removed when the device has reached its expiration date, if you have a medical problem, or if you plan to become pregnant.
+It can be removed during a short procedure in our office with minimal discomfort.